TRANSCRIPTION OF THE ANSWERS

 Anonymous 6 |

 1/ Before we started working on the Nazi concentration camp system, I knew that Auschwitz was a concentration and extermination camp.
-I didn’t know that Auschwitz was one of the only camps with a selection upon arrival.
+I didn’t know that Auschwitz was one of the only camps with a selection on arrival.

 6/ History and Memory are two related terms.
 History allows us to know what happened before us, so it is the memory of the past.
-But, History allows us to know, while Memory allows us to remember.
+But history allows us to know, while memory allows us to remember.

 7/ Auschwitz is for me, currently [

-2/ I thought Auschwitz was in the East of Germany.
+2/ I thought Auschwitz was in the east of Germany.

 4/ I think I know approximately the number of victims.